-Our guide to iOS 11.1 beta problems looks at the current state of the issues.
-It also offers some potential fixes for the most common iOS 11.1 beta issues and provides some resources that could come in handy if you start to see trouble with your version of the iOS 11.1 beta.
+Our guide to iOS 11.2.5 beta problems looks at the current state of the issues.
+It also offers some potential fixes for the most common iOS 11.2.5 beta issues and provides some resources that could come in handy if you start to see trouble with your software.

 The running list of problems includes various installation issues, issues with AirPods, severe battery drain, Wi-Fi issues, busted Bluetooth, UI lag, freezes, problems with auto-brightness, various issues with widgets and notifications, and random reboots.

-iOS 11.1 beta users are also complaining about app crashes and compatibility issues.
-We’ve seen complaints about the Podcasts app, Mail app, Chrome, Twitter, Spotify, and other issues.
+iOS 11.2.5 beta users are also complaining about app crashes and compatibility issues.
+We’ve seen complaints about the Podcasts app, Mail app, Chrome, Twitter, and Spotify.

 Where to Find Feedback

-We’ve put together a list of the most common iOS 11.1 problems and fixes for those issues.
+We’ve put together a list of the most common iOS 11 beta problems and fixes for those issues.
 It’s a good place to start if you notice battery drain, Wi-Fi issues, or problems with Bluetooth.

-If you’re dealing with performance issues (lag, lockups, etc) take a look at our list of tips to improve the iOS 11’s performance on your device.
+If you’re dealing with performance issues (lag, lockups, etc) take a look at our list of tips to improve the iOS 11 beta’s performance on your device.

-Problems will plague the iOS 11.1 update throughout the beta process but you can expect Apple to fix some issues in future beta releases.
+Problems will plague the iOS 11.2.5 update throughout the beta process, but you can expect Apple to fix some issues in future beta releases.

 Apple typically releases new beta software every one to two weeks, usually on Monday’s around 10AM Pacific.
 This pattern could change as Apple ramps up testing ahead of the official release date.

-Look for the final version of iOS 11.1 to emerge (with its own set of problems) in late October.
+Look for the final version of iOS 11.2.5 to emerge (with its own set of problems) sometime next year.